TyberiusPrime/mbf-fastq-processor/README.md

 MAXINFO: An adaptive quality trimmer which balances read length and error rate to maximise the value of each read

-AVGQUAL: Drop the read if the average quality is below the specified level
 TOPHRED33: Convert quality scores to Phred-33
 TOPHRED64: Convert quality scores to Phred-64
 ````